 The standard blood chemistry screen (CBC) has a wealth of information, and I’ve been using that for more than 10 years with the goal of optimizing my health.
-In contrast with the genome, the analytes found on the CBC have been studied for more than 50 years, and is reflective of the health and function of multiple organ systems.
+In contrast with the genome, the analytes found on the CBC have been studied for more than 50 years and are reflective of the health and function of multiple organ systems.

-What do you think to the value of DNA testing services?
+What do you think of the value of DNA testing services?

 Plus, will the epi genomic data match your own?
 Can actionable epi genomic data be scaled down to the individual?
 Once these issues are worked out-and it may be in the order of decades to get there, the full, sequenced genome will be a very important part in the ‘omic-based approach to health.

 Because I track and optimize my nutrition (every day) to values that at least (and some purposefully in excess) cover the RDA, it isn’t necessary for me to supplement, with the exception of Vitamin D in the winter.
-Most people supplement based on faith-they take it and assume that their health or lifespan will match the studies performed on it.
-But, does your supplement(s) actually improve your circulating biomarkers?
+Most people supplement based on faith; they take it and assume that their health or lifespan will match the studies performed on it.
+Do your supplement(s) actually improve your circulating biomarkers?